 Slovakia’s national cuisine is closely entwined with its rural, down-to-earth origins.
 Food in the country has always been about sustenance rather than indulgence.
 The farmers and peasants of old rural Slovakia built diets around whatever would keep them going in the fields.

-As such, Slovakian dishes tend to be cheap and easy to make, and wholesome to eat.
+As such, Slovak dishes tend to be cheap and easy to make, and wholesome to eat.
 Ingredients usually derive from the land, most commonly pork, chicken, potatoes, cabbage, peppers, cheese, fruit and bread.

 It’s rare to find a restaurant in Slovakia that doesn’t offer soup on the menu.
 It’s an essential element of the country’s eating culture.

-Soup served inside a giant bread roll is a common quirk of Central European and Scandinavian countries.
-In Slovakia, krémová cesnaková polievka is a peculiar version of this, comprising creamy garlic soup served in a bread roll.
+Soup served inside a giant bread roll is a common feature of Central European and Scandinavian countries.
+In Slovakia, krémová cesnaková polievka is a delicious version of this, comprising creamy garlic soup served in a bread roll.
 It’s great to see a dish served in an edible bowl.

-This is a filling dish and you probably won’t be able to eat much more afterwards.
+This is a filling dish – we couldn’t eat much more afterwards.
 We ordered it with some other sides, and still couldn’t finish the delicious bread roll.
 If you want to try the creamy garlic soup but aren’t up for the carb overload, you can also order it in a standard, non-edible bowl with a few croutons.
-This is what we would choose next time.

 For a lighter variation you can try cesnaková polievka, a clear garlic soup typically prepared with cheese and croutons in it.